 What can I do with a DSLR?

-- Adjust aperture, shutter speed, ISO levels, white balance and more.
+- Adjust aperture, shutter speed, ISO levels, white balance and more

 - See everything in the frame with an optical viewfinder

-How does a DSLR work?
+How does it work?

 Canon EOS 4000D – A DSLR we love

 Looking for your first DSLR?
 This Canon is a great choice.
-Enjoy total control over your photos' exposure, and change lenses for different effects.

 Compact system cameras